qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 This makes the compression process efficient because each centroid index can be stored in a single byte.

-After the codebook is created, the original high-dimensional vectors are split into smaller **sub-vectors.**
+After the codebooks are created, the original high-dimensional vectors are quantized by mapping each sub-vector to the nearest centroid in its respective codebook.

-Each sub-vector is then compared to every centroid in the codebook and mapped to the nearest centroid.

 ![Vectors being mapped to their correspondent centroids example](/articles_data/what-is-vector-quantization/centroids-mapping.png)

-The compressed vector stores the index of the closest centroid for each subvector.
+The compressed vector stores the index of the closest centroid for each sub-vector.

-Here’s how a 1024-dimensional vector originally taking up 4096 bytes is reduced to just 128 bytes by representing it as 128 indexes, each pointing to the centroid of a subvector:
+Here’s how a 1024-dimensional vector originally taking up 4096 bytes is reduced to just 128 bytes by representing it as 128 indexes, each pointing to the centroid of a sub-vector:

 ![Product Quantization example](/articles_data/what-is-vector-quantization/product-quantization.png)